jraillard/gitrdone/README.md

 Version control is the barebone of IT development.
 Start by understanding why it’s essential and how Git works under the hood.

-Jump right into the [first step](./doc/step0_what_is_version_control.md).
+Jump right into the [first step](./doc/step0_what_is_version_control.md). :rocket:

-Step-by-step, you’ll master Git basics to Git done right and be ready for DevOps.

 # Additionnal resources

-First of all, I hope this initiation would help you understand how to use version control in your day-to-day work.
+First of all, I hope this initiation helped you understand how to use version control in your day-to-day work.

-Now for a treasure trove of additional resources to dive deeper into DevOps concepts, check out the [to go further section](./doc/to_go_further.md). 👀
+Now for a treasure trove of additional resources to dive deeper into Git concepts, check out the [to go further section](./doc/to_go_further.md). 👀